About GKE Inference Gateway

 A company wants to deploy multiple large language models (LLMs) to serve different workloads.
 For example, they might want to deploy a Gemma3 model for a chatbot interface and a Deepseek model for a recommendation application.
 The company needs to ensure optimal serving performance for these LLMs.

 Using GKE Inference Gateway, you can deploy these LLMs on your GKE cluster with your chosen accelerator configuration in an InferencePool.
-You can then route requests based on the model name (such as chatbot and recommender) and the Criticality property.
+You can then route requests based on the model name (such as chatbot and recommender) and the Priority property.

 Figure: Serving multiple generative AI models on a GKE cluster using GKE Inference Gateway